Counseling and Student Affairs

 When do I take the exam?

 The comprehensive exam is offered three times per year, once each semester.
 It can only be taken during the final semester of your program.
 Check the Dates & Deadlines on the right for the date, details, instructions, and application.
 An email may also be sent out on the listserv notifying you of the application deadline and the date, time, and place of the exam.
-You need to take care of any “Incomplete” (X) or “In Progress” (IP) grades on your transcript before you will be cleared to take the comprehensive exam.
+You need to take care of any “Incomplete” (X) or “In Progress” (IP) grades on your transcript or have special permission before you will be cleared to take the comprehensive exam.

 To help you in planning, the dates below provide the tentative annual schedule for when the exams will be offered.
 Application dates are at the beginning of the semesters in which you plan to take the exam.
 The exams are typically conducted from 8:30am-1pm on the Saturdays indicated below: